Theatre of Memories: Pollock’s Toy Museum

 All the items in here are treated with this care, this respect for the life they have lived.
 Even a hole in a wall has become something of a hidden gem; patched up with a mini theatre that a sharp eye might notice.
 Jack’s words ring through the sloping floors, wonky walls and labyrinthian staircases: ‘I know that we can’t all have beautiful childhoods, but you would hope that everyone sees bits of magic, has fond memories and good associations – especially with toys.
 I feel it’s nice if the museum can draw that out.’

-There is a definite tenderness to be learned from this museum, from Jack, and its history.
-The love, consideration and dedication to an intrinsic and all too forgotten part of human life preserved for eternity.
-An intuitive lesson into humanity.
+There is a definite tenderness to be learned from this museum, its history, and from Jack and Emily: the love, consideration and dedication to an intrinsic and all too forgotten part of human life preserved for eternity.